-So, Hearing unfamiliar vehicle noise coming from your vehicle can cause panic in many drivers.
+So, hearing unfamiliar vehicle noise, coming from your vehicle, can cause panic in many drivers.

-Any delay in repair can provide the time for a problem to worsen and completely fail.
-You can often get a good idea of what’s troubling your vehicle; by listening to it.
+Any delay in repair, can provide the time for a problem, to worsen and completely fail.
+You can often get a, good idea of what’s troubling your vehicle, by listening to it.

 What Do You Hear And Where Is It Coming From

-The best way to start diagnosing any vehicle noise is to answer the following questions.
-If you can answer all of these questions you are 90% there !
+The best way to start diagnosing any vehicle noise is, to answer the following questions.
+If you can answer all of these questions, you are 90% there:

 - When do you hear the vehicle noise?
 Is the vehicle moving or stopped?

-- What speed does the noise occur at?
+- What speed, does the noise occur at?

 - Is it coming from the inside or outside of the vehicle?

-- Is the vehicle noise coming from the front, middle, or rear?
+- Is the vehicle noise, coming from the front, middle, or rear?

-- Does engine speed affect the noise?
+- Does engine speed, affect the noise?

-- Is the vehicle noise a knock or a rattle?
+- Is the vehicle noise, a knock or a rattle?

-- Does the noise get louder or softer with vehicle speed?
+- Does the noise get, louder or softer, with vehicle speed?

 - What is the temperature outside?

-- Is the vehicle noise there on a hot day or cold day?
+- Is the vehicle noise there, on a hot day or cold day?

-- Is the vehicle noise coming from the engine?
+- Is the vehicle noise, coming from the engine?

-- Does the noise happen while turning or going straight?
+- Does the noise happen, while turning or going straight?

-- Is the vehicle noise there while accelerating or braking?
+- Is the vehicle noise there, while accelerating or braking?

-Common Vehicle Noise You May Hear And Their Possible Causes;
+Common Vehicle Noise You May Hear And Their Possible Causes:

 Valve Train Noise

-Low oil pressure can also be a factor.
-Adding a detergent additive to the oil can sometimes stop this noise.
-If this doesn’t do away with the noise; then the worn lifters that continue to make noise would require replacement.
+Low oil pressure, can also be a factor.
+Adding a detergent additive to the oil, can sometimes stop this noise.
+If this doesn’t do away with the noise; then the worn lifters that continue to make noise, would require replacement.

-Timing Chain Noise
+Timing Chain, Vehicle Noise

-Many of the newer engines have overhead camshafts with longer timing chains.
-A timing chain connects the crankshaft to the camshaft to insure the valves open at the proper time.
-Hydraulic tensioners keep the slack tight in these chains.
+Many of the newer engines, have overhead camshafts with longer timing chains.
+A timing chain, connects the crankshaft to the camshaft, to insure the valves open, at the proper time.
+Hydraulic tensioners, keep the slack tight in these chains.
 The chains ride against a nylon guide (a chain guide) which, in time, begins to wear.

-Detonation, Pre-Ignition (Pinging) Noise
+Detonation, Pre-Ignition (Pinging), Vehicle Noise

-You usually hear this noise when accelerating the vehicle.
-Most people call this a pinging or rattling sound.
-This noise is caused by an air/fuel mixture in the engine cylinder; being ignited prematurely by the heat of compression as the piston is moving up on the compression stroke.
-If ignition happens before the piston reaches the top of its stroke; this is called pre-ignition or pre-detonation, which can damage the pistons, valves and connecting rods.
+You usually hear this noise when, accelerating the vehicle.
+Most people call this, a pinging or rattling sound.
+This noise is caused by, an air/fuel mixture in the engine cylinder; being ignited prematurely, by the heat of compression as the piston is moving up, on the compression stroke.
+If ignition happens, before the piston reaches the top of its stroke; this is called pre-ignition or pre-detonation, which can damage the pistons, valves and connecting rods.

-They get damaged because the fuel igniting too early; produces pressure waves from the fuel’s explosion in the cylinder; which collide with the piston as it’s moving up.
-And that’s also why you hear the pinging and rattling noises.
+They get damaged, because the fuel igniting too early; produces pressure waves, from the fuel’s explosion in the cylinder; which collide with the piston, as it’s moving up.
+And, that’s also why, you hear, the pinging and rattling noises.

-Some of the causes of this condition are improper fuel octane, engine overheating, improper ignition timing; the (EGR) valve not functioning properly and problems with the computer or knock sensor.
+Some of the causes of this condition are, improper fuel octane, engine overheating, improper ignition timing; the (EGR) valve not functioning properly and problems with the computer or knock sensor.

-All these conditions can cause the air fuel mixture in the cylinders to ignite before it’s supposed to.
-This creates multiple flame fronts in the cylinder; fighting each other and causing the pinging and rattling noise.
-Check your owner’s manual to make sure you’re using the right grade of fuel.
-Or you can switch to a higher grade for a period and see if the noise goes away.
-Finally, If it doesn’t, you’ll want to look at these other possible causes.
+All these conditions, can cause the air fuel mixture in the cylinders to ignite, before it’s supposed to.
+This creates multiple flame fronts in the cylinder; fighting each other and causing, the pinging and rattling noise.
+Check your owner’s manual to make sure you’re using, the right grade of fuel.
+Or, you can switch to a higher grade for a period and see if, the noise goes away.
+Finally, if it doesn’t, you’ll want to look at these other possible causes.

-Connecting Rod Noise
+Connecting Rod, Vehicle Noise

-Connecting rod noise is caused by; excessive clearance between the crankshaft and the connecting rod bearing surface.
-This happens when you have low oil pressure causing the bearing to run dry of lubrication.
-The oil gets dirty and grit can wear the surface of the bearings.
+Connecting rod noise, is caused by, excessive clearance between the crankshaft and the connecting rod bearing surface.
+This happens when you have low oil pressure, causing the bearing, to run dry of lubrication.
+The oil gets dirty and grit, can wear the surface of the bearings.

-The noise is usually heard when you hold the throttle at a steady (RPM).
-If it sounds like a single knock; you (or your mechanic) can isolate the cylinder; by disabling the spark or the fuel injector for each cylinder one at a time.
+The noise is usually heard, when you hold the throttle, at a steady (RPM).
+If it sounds like a single knock; you (or your mechanic) can isolate the cylinder; by disabling the spark or the fuel injector for each cylinder, one at a time.
 When the noise goes away or gets much quieter, you have found the problem.
-Problems like this require immediate attention; because continued running of the engine in this condition; will damage the crankshaft and require a major engine overhaul.
+Problems like this, require immediate attention because continued running of the engine in this condition; will damage the crankshaft and require a major engine overhaul.

-Crankshaft Bearing Noise
+Crankshaft Bearing, Vehicle Noise

-Crankshaft bearing noise is also caused by low oil pressure which damages the bearing surfaces; and could eventually damage the crankshaft itself.
-This type of noise is usually described as a rumbling or thumping sound deep in the engine when accelerating.
+Crankshaft bearing noise, is also caused by low oil pressure, which damages the bearing surfaces and could eventually; damage the crankshaft itself.
+This type of noise, is usually described as a, rumbling or thumping sound, deep in the engine, when accelerating.

-A mechanic will fix the problem by replacing the bearings and solving the oil pressure problem.
-Bearing shells are what the crankshaft rotates within.
-If you continue to run the engine with this condition; you will most certainly cause a major engine failure.
+A mechanic will fix the problem, by replacing the bearings and solving, the oil pressure problem.
+Bearing shells, are what the crankshaft rotates within.
+If you continue to run the engine, with this condition, you will most certainly, cause a major engine failure.

-Piston Slap Noise
+Piston Slap, Vehicle Noise

-Nothing needs to be done if the noise goes away when the engine warms up.
-Consequently, The clearance is reduced by the expansion of the piston skirt as the engine comes up to temperature.
-In many cases the noise goes away completely.
+Nothing needs to be done, if the noise goes away when, the engine warms up.
+Consequently, the clearance is reduced, by the expansion of the piston skirt, as the engine comes up to temperature.
+In many cases, the noise goes away completely.

 Piston Pin Noise

-Piston pin noise is similar to valve train noise.
-The noise is unique because you will hear a double knocking sound caused by the lack of oil and excessive clearance; between the piston pin and the piston.
-A piston pin attaches the connecting rod to the piston.
+Piston pin noise, is similar to valve train noise.
+The noise is unique, because you will hear a double knocking sound; caused by the lack of oil and excessive clearance, between the piston pin and the piston.
+A piston pin attaches the connecting rod, to the piston.

-This condition can only be remedied by replacing the piston pin bushings; possibly even the piston itself, along with solving the oil pressure or lubrication problem.
-Finally, Problems like this are usually a result of worn connecting rod and crankshaft bearings which reduces oil pressure.
+This condition can only be remedied by, replacing the piston pin bushings; possibly even the piston itself, along with solving the oil pressure or lubrication problem.
+Finally, problems like this are usually a result of, worn connecting rod and crankshaft bearings, which reduces oil pressure.

-A whining noise when an engine is running; is usually an indication of a bearing that is on the verge of failure.
-This noise will increase as the engine (RPM)s increase.
+A whining noise when an engine is running; is usually an indication of a bearing, that is on the verge of failure.
+This noise will increase, as the engine (RPM)s increase.

-There are several items under the hood that can make this kind of whining sound.
-The water pump, air conditioner clutch bearing, fan belt idler pulleys or belt tensioner; alternator and the power steering pump.
+There are several items under the hood, that can make this kind of whining sound.
+The water pump, air conditioner clutch bearing; fan belt idler pulleys or belt tensioner, alternator and the power steering pump.

-These are all possible sources for whining sounds indicating future bearing failure.
-Whining from the power steering pump will get louder when; turning the steering wheel from side to side and the usual cause is low power steering fluid.
-The best way to diagnose the other bearing noises is with a mechanic’s stethoscope.
-Failure to repair any one of the items making a whining sound can result in a vehicle break down.
+These are all possible sources, for whining sounds indicating, future bearing failure.
+Whining from the power steering pump will get louder; when turning the steering wheel, from side to side.
+And, the usual cause, is low power steering fluid.
+The best way to diagnose, the other bearing noises is with, a mechanic’s stethoscope.
+Failure to repair any one of the items making a whining sound, can result in a vehicle break down.

-Squeals And Screeching Noise
+Squeals And Screeching, Vehicle Noise

-When you hear squealing or screeching noises coming from your engine; this normally signifies you have a problem with one of the drive belts.
-Either the fan or the auxiliary belt might be slipping; cracked or corroded, but worn pulleys could also be causing the belt to slip.
+When you hear squealing or screeching noises coming from your engine; this normally signifies, you have a problem with one of the drive belts.
+Either the fan or the auxiliary belt, might be slipping, cracked or corroded; but worn pulleys could also be causing, the belt to slip.

-Loud Rattling Noise
+Loud Rattling, Vehicle Noise

-Rattling from underneath the vehicle could indicate; a loose exhaust bracket or a heat shield; that has worked itself loose and needs repairing or replacing.
-When the rattling occurs under the hood; this is more serious and needs immediate attention straight away.
-There are a number of causes for engine rattles; including problems with the idler pulley; air conditioning compressor clutch; or the belt tensioner.
+Rattling from underneath the vehicle, could indicate a loose exhaust bracket or a heat shield; that has worked itself loose and needs, repairing or replacing.
+When the rattling occurs under the hood, this is more serious and needs immediate attention straight away.
+There are a number of causes for engine rattles, including problems with the idler pulley; air conditioning compressor clutch or the belt tensioner.

-More seriously, if the engine starts to rattle and the oil warning light comes on while you are driving; pull over as soon as you can safely do so, and shut the engine off.
-Never ignore any warning signs as they will always get worse.
+More seriously, if the engine starts to rattle and the oil warning light comes on, while you are driving; pull over as soon as you can safely do so, and shut the engine off.
+Never ignore any warning signs, as they will always get worse.

-So, Vehicle Noise is just part of operating a vehicle.
-Tire treads hum against the asphalt; wind whistles as it passes around outboard mirrors; plastic bits and pieces in the dashboard generate little squeaks as they rub together and so forth.
+So, vehicle noise, is just part of operating a vehicle.
+Tire treads hum against the asphalt, wind whistles as it passes around outboard mirrors; plastic bits and pieces in the dashboard, generate little squeaks as they rub together and so forth.
 If it starts to sound odd, or even a little different, there could be a problem.
-Finally, If any unfamiliar vehicle noise suddenly becomes part of your everyday driving experience, it’s time to take action.
+Finally, if any unfamiliar vehicle noise, suddenly becomes part of your everyday driving experience, it’s time to take action.